Post-Exposure Prophylaxis ( PEP ) Guidelines - Community Exposure to Possible HIV

 - Proforma for patients requesting HIV Post Exposure Prophylaxis (PEP)

 Following sexual or percutaneous exposure to HIV it may take up to 48-72 hrs before HIV can be detected in lymph nodes and up to 5 days before it can be detected in the blood.
 Therefore, there is a window of opportunity for preventing established HIV infection after sexual exposure or sharing IV equipment by using PEP.
-A circular from the Chief Medical Officer in 2006 stated that PEP should be made available in every locality.
 PEP is best given early, preferably within 2 hours of the exposure, so the decision whether to initiate PEP is an urgent one, and first doses should not be delayed once a need is identified.

-During clinic hours Monday-Thursday 08.00-20.00, Friday 08.00-17.00 and Saturday 09.00- 13.00, anyone requesting PEP should be sent directly to Leeds Sexual Health where they will be seen on a walk-in basis in the Merrion Centre site (balcony level).
-Please note the last patient will be admitted half an hour before closing and up to date information on clinic closures is available online www.leedssexualhealth.com Health Care Professionals can speak to a clinician via the secretaries in office hours (0113 3920304 ) or Health Advisors (0113 3920325).
+During clinic hours, anyone requesting PEP from sexual exposure should be referred directly to Leeds Sexual Health where they will be seen in the Merrion Centre site (balcony level).
+Up to date information on clinic closures and Covid working changes is available online www.leedssexualhealth.com Health Care Professionals can speak to a clinician via the professional line in office hours (0113 3920328) or Health Advisors (0113 3920325).
 Outside of these hours the Emergency Departments in Leeds will provide PEP, and specialist advice can be obtained from the GU/ID registrar on call via switch.

-The use of PEP is now widespread and there is evidence that it is effective in preventing sexually acquired HIV infection.
-However, this was from non-randomised studies so there is lack of conclusive data.
+The use of PEP is now widespread and there is evidence from animal studies and observational data that it is effective in preventing sexually acquired HIV infection.
+Studies have shown the best efficacy when given within 24hrs, with possible benefit up to 72 hrs after exposure.
+Study recommended duration of PEP is 28 days.

 Undetectable = untransmittable